MegaFon names former UK minister Myners to board

-MegaFon MGFON.UL, controlled since April by metals tycoon Alisher Usmanov, is marketing its initial public offering (IPO) to investors, aiming to raise around $2 billion for Nordic telecoms group TeliaSonera TLSN.ST, which is cutting its stake, and itself.
+MegaFon, controlled since April by metals tycoon Alisher Usmanov, is marketing its initial public offering (IPO) to investors, aiming to raise around $2 billion for Nordic telecoms group TeliaSonera, which is cutting its stake, and itself.

 MegaFon reacted in October by saying the make-up of its board would reflect its commitment to good corporate governance.
 The board will comprise two independent non-executive directors, two directors nominated by TeliaSonera and three directors nominated by Usmanov’s AF Telecom.

-The nomination of former Treasury Minister Paul Myners, also former Chairman of British retailer Marks & Spencer (MKS.L), will take effect following a formal nomination process and shareholder approval, MegaFon said in a statement on Monday.
+The nomination of former Treasury Minister Paul Myners, also former Chairman of British retailer Marks & Spencer, will take effect following a formal nomination process and shareholder approval, MegaFon said in a statement on Monday.

 “With the appointment of Lord Myners MegaFon will have a balanced board ... which puts in place a strong corporate governance structure,” said MegaFon CEO Ivan Tavrin.

-The announcement came as another former government minister, Peter Mandelson, was appointed chairman of financial advisers Lazard International, part of investment bank Lazard (LAZ.N), according to a parliamentary register.
+The announcement came as another former government minister, Peter Mandelson, was appointed chairman of financial advisers Lazard International, part of investment bank Lazard, according to a parliamentary register.